jilloreilly/professional-readme-generator/README.md

 - w3Schools: [async](https://www.w3schools.com/js/js_async.asp)

 - Pod 2 TA **Christopher Kratz** for guiding us on the JavaScript, Node.js and npm for the challenge

+- Bobbi Tarkany (tutor) - for her advice on expanding some of the functions

 ## License